 What they do

-We are in the research phase of this project and are seeking to gather views from:
+We have completed the research phase of this project and have sought views from:

 - Autism organisations

 We did this by asking some brief questions in one of the following ways: